BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/README.md

 PlayPlayMini now uses Silk.NET and NAudio under the hood, instead of MonoGame!

 Why such a dramatic change?
 * MonoGame has always had dodgy audio support, for example music tracks never looped seemlessly.
 This is a long-standing issue with MonoGame which the MonoGame development team has stated they do not feel is a priority.
-NAudio, at least, loops music seamlessly.
-Whether it has different issues, I don't know, but it will at least be easier to swap out in the future.
-* The MonoGame pipeline is cumbersome to work with.
-I'm sure it made sense for the XBox 360, which XNA was made for.
-That was, like, 20 years ago.
-* Silk.NET is faster, and better-architected than MonoGame.
+I've thought about switching to FMod for PlayPlayMini in the past.
+FMod's licensing is tricky, however, so I've gone with NAudio, at least for now.
+* The MonoGame pipeline is cumbersome to work with, and adds unnecessary complexity and overhead for smaller projects.
+(If you're aiming to make a big 3D game, use Unity or Unreal; not PlayPlayMini!)

 Here's what to do: